maswiebe/maswiebe.github.io/_posts/2025-07-25-land_model.md

 # A two-sector model of land

-Consider a representative house developer with perfect substitutes preferences over house-zoned and apartment-zoned land.
+Consider a representative house developer with [perfect substitutes](https://en.wikipedia.org/wiki/Substitute_good#Perfect_substitutes) preferences over house-zoned and apartment-zoned land.
 For the house developer, a parcel is a parcel, since they can build a house on it regardless of the zoning.
+(Parcels of different zoning types are identical in size.)
 Hence, they treat both types of land as interchangeable, and will choose the lower-price option.
 To simplify, I assume they have a fixed budget to spend; in a complete model, developer demand for the input (land) is derived from the price of the output (housing).
 Also note that we are considering vacant parcels with no teardown cost.